Amiya-1999/RecipeRecommender/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Need to do Enhancement:
+1. Add profile page, when user can see their detials(name, email), edit therir password and include logout in that page
+2. Responsivenss for both mobile and tablet
+3.